thisistherealdiana/WPF_project/README.md

 - class V4MainCollection for a collection of objects of type V4DataOnGrid and V4DataCollection.

 The Grid2D structure for a 2D grid contains public auto-implemented properties
-- the step along the Ox axis;
+- for the step along the Ox axis;
-- the number of grid nodes along the Ox axis;
+- for the number of grid nodes along the Ox axis;
-- the step along the Oy axis;
+- for the step along the Oy axis;
-- the number of grid nodes along the Oy axis;
+- for the number of grid nodes along the Oy axis;
 It is assumed that the coordinates of the first points along the axes Ox and Oy are equal to zero.

 Abstract base class V4Data has public auto-implemented properties
-- information about measurements and identification of the data set;
+- for information about measurements and identification of the data set;
-- electromagnetic field frequency.
+- for electromagnetic field frequency.

 The V4DataOnGrid class derives from the V4Data class and has public auto-implemented properties
-- type Grid2D for the grid;
+- for the grid;
-- of type Complex[,] – two-dimensional array for field values in grid nodes.
+- for field values in grid nodes.

 **The implementation can be seen below**